gourbeyd/gourbeyd.github.io/_posts/2022-01-05-Active-Directory-Lab-Setup.md

 Run only scripts that you trust.
 While scripts from the internet can be useful, this script can potentially harm your computer.
 If you trust this script, use the Unblock-File cmdlet to allow the script to run without this warning message.
 Do you want to run C:\Users\Administrator\Desktop\ADGenerator-main\ADGenerator.ps1?
 [D] Do not run  [R] Run once  [S] Suspend  [?]
-Help (default is "D"): R PS C:\Users\Administrator\Desktop\ADGenerator-main> Invoke-ADGenerator -DomainName theoffice.local
+Help (default is "D"): R PS C:\Users\Administrator\Desktop\ADGenerator-main> Invoke-ADGenerator -DomainName mayorsec.local

             ___    ____     ______                           __
            /   |  / __ \   / ____/__  ____  ___  _________ _/ /_____  _____